 Nuclear Weapons and Existential Threats: Insights from a Comparative Analysis of Nuclear-Armed States

-metric called the Nuclear Annihilation Threat (NAT) Index.
+Nuclear weapons are uniquely capable of threatening entire countries’ existences, but not all nuclear weapons possessors are equally capable of posing such threats.
+This article explores the existential threats that nuclear weapons possessors pose with a new, empirically based metric called the Nuclear Annihilation Threat (NAT) Index.
 Using the NAT Index, we comparatively analyze the existential threats and vulnerabilities that nuclear-armed states face from one another.
-In particular, we apply these insights to gain a better understanding of the nuclear security
+In particular, we apply these insights to gain a better understanding of the nuclear security threats and vulnerabilities of the United States and Israel and explore the implications of Iran going nuclear for both countries.

 Document Type: Research Article